R-js/mangos/packages/jxpath/README.md

 JXPath is an adaption of XPath query language for XML, but applied to JS objects (hidrated from json or yaml files).

 JS Objects (unlike XML) dont have attributes or namespaces, or comments `<!-- >`.
-This means JXPath only handles `string` property names who's values that can be any propery R-value.
+This means JXPath only handles `string` property names who's values that can be any JS R-value.

 ## Query langauge